-The federal Water Pollution Control Act, Section 303(d), requires that each state identify those waters that are not meeting the state's water quality standards.
-Other regulations pertaining to water quality includes Sections 401 and 402 of the Clean Water Act of 1972 (as amended) and EO 12088, Federal Compliance with Pollution Control Standards (43 FR 47707).
+The federal Water Pollution Control Act (later amended to become the Clean Water Act), Section 303(d), requires that each state identify those waters that are not meeting the state's water quality standards.
+Other regulations pertaining to water quality include Sections 401 and 402 of the Clean Water Act of 1972 (as amended) and EO 12088, Federal Compliance with Pollution Control Standards (43 FR 47707).
 The list of surface waters provided in Section 3.16.2 was reviewed.